oracle-samples/pgx-samples/node-representation/README.md

-# Node classification using DeepWalk
+# Node representation using DeepWalk

 ## Table of contents: